ckchow45/DDPM_TS_Search/README.md

   -The dihedral model is on the Dihedral_model branch

-Each model will have a script containing all the functions and classes that are called, and a seaparate training script Please note that all the file paths will need to be updated if you wish to run these as they have been replaced with generic names
+Each model will have a script containing all the functions and classes that are called, and a separate training script that handles the data processing pipeline and model training
+Please note that all the file paths will need to be updated if you wish to run these as they have been replaced with generic names

+## References
+The DDPM model is largely based on the model made by Wang, Heron and Tiwary, with some modifications to allow for conditioning.
+Their paper can be found here:

+Wang Y, Herron L, Tiwary P. From data to noise to data for mixing physics across temperatures with generative artificial intelligence.
+Proc Natl Acad Sci U S A [Internet].
+2022 Aug 9 [cited 2025 May 30];119(32):e2203656119.
+Available from: https://www.pnas.org/doi/abs/10.1073/pnas.2203656119